Hero Image

 4. Search for Tropical Pollinators Across Monteverde

-Track orchid bees, stingless bees and other pollinators through cloud forest, flowering gardens, agricultural landscapes and restoration sites.
+Track orchid bees, stingless bees and other pollinators through cloud forest, flowering gardens, agricultural landscapes and habitat restoration sites.

 5. Experience the Cloud Forest After Dark